artemis701/taxswap_interface/README.md

 ## How to deploy

-This is a nextjs app; thus everything that a nextjs app supports for deployment technically is supported by `taxswap-interface`.
+This is a nextjs app; thus everything that a nextjs app supports for deployment technically is supported by `wasmswap-interface`.
 We would recommend looking into Vercel.

 ## Contributing